solejar/languages/backlog.md

 - some weird adjectives don't work, like numerals
 - учитель Not the same as as писатель
 - double-check the `ng-blur()` is working as expected with `currGender`
-- if decliner uses default ruleGroup, something is up.
-Let's indicate it.
+- **if decliner uses default ruleGroup, something is up.
+Let's indicate it.**
-- add auto-complete for prepositions input
+- **add auto-complete for prepositions input**
 - Consider generalizing a 'stem change' case, let's use remove like 10-15 rule groups, but adds more controller logic (might not be worth it)
+- Should generating a card clear inputs?
+Decide yes or no.
+- Should a warning be generate before removing a card ( in general and also for this)

 **Non-functional**

 - how should components reorder here to effectively use space real estate?

+- **Make it look good for flex-xs**

   - (try to) remove borders around whiteframe for only mobile view (`flex-xs`).

+    ​

 ##Login

 **Functional**

-- make sure it requires that password and password confirmation be equal.
+- **make sure it requires that password and password confirmation be equal.**
+  - This requires learning directives :^)
 - increase verbosity of validity messages.
+(This is good but not immediately necessary)
-- add widget for sign-in
+- add widget for sign-in (not priority)
-- level of language
+- level of language (not sure how to implement, add later)
-- show some example words, see if they know them.
+- show some example words, see if they know them. (after we set up reading section)
+- Allow signin with email or username if applicable
+- Check for existing account with such a name before making it valid
+- Resetting password by sending e-mail on account

 **Non-functional**

-- improve spacing
+- **improve spacing**
-- check out `flex` for different device sizes
+- **check out `flex` for different device sizes**